suite22/blog/README.md

 ## Interactive articles

-I'd like to try writing some interactive [explorable explanations](https://explorabl.es) and I think this [Curvenote](https://curvenote.dev) option looks interesting.
+I'd like to try writing some interactive [explorable explanations](https://explorabl.es).
+The main tools I've looked at are [Curvenote](https://curvenote.dev) and [idyll](https://github.com/idyll-lang).
+I used [idyll-embed](https://github.com/idyll-lang/idyll-embed) to create the first explorable on the site - [Exploring the Drake Equation](https://bengoertz.com/2021/11/22/drake-equation/).

 ## Oops!